 The school was built in 1866 and is an attractive Victorian building with some decorative brickwork and original features.

-At present there are fifty eight children on roll.
+At present there are forty children on roll.

 The school serves Fleggburgh, Billockby and Clippesby.
 We draw children from a wide area, with some children on roll from Filby, Ormesby, Caister and Stokesby.